A few key integrations can make your favorite workplace chat app even better

 - Slack’s apps can automate your favorite productivity techniques.

 - All kinds of teams can achieve greater efficiency with Slack’s 2,000+ apps.

 - Slack + calendar is one of the best ways to improve your time management.

 Slack might not have killed email.
 But it has helped us tame our inboxes, get answers quickly, and share cat memes en masse.
-With 10 million+ daily active users, Slack is helping a lot of us collaborate online.
+With 10 million+ daily active users, Slack is helping a lot of us collaborate online, both in real-time and asynchronously.
 Integrating Slack with other great software makes it even more powerful, and your life that much easier.

 This guide will walk you through how to find Slack integrations that automate your favorite productivity methods.
 We’ll also cover how to integrate Slack with your calendar for ultimate scheduling and time-management efficiency.